 In addition, custom and practice in a particular workplace may form part of a contract.
 An example would be a particular level of overtime pay for employees.

 The Terms of Employment (Information) Acts 1994–2012 provide that an employer is obliged to provide an employee with a written statement of terms of employment within the first two months of the commencement of employment.
 However, this requirement does not apply to an employee who has been employed for less than a month.
+You can find a sample written statement of terms of employment (pdf) on workplacerelations.ie.

 The statement of terms must include the following information: